 Practical workshops introduce basic skills in observational drawing, modelling, making and prototyping.
 Studio teaching is supported with Blackboard, the online teaching platform: Talks and demonstrations where possible are recorded and available for asynchronous viewing, together with other supporting resources.
-In addition, students are encouraged to access the extensive catalogue of past lectures by visiting professionals from the field.
 Weekly open lectures run by the School provide a welcoming forum for Foundation Year students to interact with students from years and courses.
 Teaching is enriched with studio visits to urban spaces, buildings, interiors, and exhibitions.
 Crits or reviews involve discussion and feedback at interim and final stages of project work: these combine focused teaching input with formative assessment of student work.
 In addition to learning drawing and digital presentation skills students will receive on-line and hands-on skills training in the use Fabrication Lab equipment, enabling them to explore creative ideas in material form.
-The module Making Practices develops the students practical skills through a material or technical challenge with making and construction as the main focus.
+The module Making Practices develops the students' practical skills through a material or technical challenge with making and construction as the main focus.

 Westminster Foundation Pathway modules: Students are taught through weekly lectures with follow-up workshops.
-The lectures involve presentations by academic staff, and may involve an interactive and/or 'blended learning' element.
+The lectures involve presentations by academic staff and may involve an interactive and/or 'blended learning' element.
 The lectures focus on the development of critical thinking through the presentation of case studies, whilst the follow-up workshops, led by specialist tutors from the field of architecture, design and planning, encourage informed exploration and discussion of the issues raised.